 - complete 88 semester hours of law school with at least a 2.0 or C average

-- complete all of the required, first-year courses
+- complete and pass all of the required, first-year courses

-- complete the upperclass writing requirement and the professional skills requirement
+- successfully complete the upper-class writing requirement and the professional skills requirement

 - satisfy all financial obligations to the Law School and the University